junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 - Ensure all items are marked with green ticks (✅)
 - Verify all tests are passing
 - Confirm all documentation is updated
-- Push all changes to the git repository
-- Create a pull request for the phase branch
+- Push all changes to the git repository (to the phase branch only, no merge requests)
-- Request phase review from the human supervisor
+- Notify the human supervisor that the phase is complete
-- Upon approval, prepare for the next phase
+- Upon approval, prepare for the next phase by creating a new branch from the current phase branch

 ## Begin Implementation